 Mark I. Bane

 Mark has represented lead lenders and committees in some of the business world’s most prominent Chapter 11 cases, including Enron, Worldcom, Calpine and various airlines.
-With a focus on corporate restructurings, creditors’ rights, and acquisitions of troubled companies, Mark’s clients include distressed debt and equity investors, hedge funds, private equity sponsors and their portfolio companies, and boards of directors of troubled companies.
+With a focus on corporate restructurings, creditors’ rights, and acquisitions of troubled companies, Mark’s clients include distressed debt and equity investors, hedge funds, troubled companies and their boards of directors, and private equity sponsors and their portfolio companies.
 In addition, Mark advises committees of lenders and equity investors in both Chapter 11 cases and out of court restructurings, utilizing innovative solutions to advance business objectives, and strategic approaches to value maximization.
-Mark is the Chairman of the firm’s Business Restructuring Department.
+Mark is the chairman of the firm’s business restructuring department.

 - Represented leading provider of global enterprise communications systems in its acquisition of the multinational enterprise solutions business of what had been North America’s biggest maker of telecom equipment (this bankruptcy involved simultaneous proceedings in the U.S., Canada, and Europe).

 - Represented a group of private equity financiers in the section 363 acquisition of substantially all of the assets of the bankruptcy estate of one of the largest modular home builders in North America.

 - Representing a tranche of secured lenders in the Momentive Chapter 11 case.

 - Represented ad hoc committee of holders of Second Priority Senior Secured Notes of a Mexican satellite operator.